 - “(Description of territory to be added) assuming its proportionate share of the outstanding debts and taxes of the ____________ Hospital District, if it is added to the district.”

 - Step 5: The election must be ordered, and notice of the elections must be given.
-Per Chapter 286, the election shall be held after the 45th day and on or before the 60th day after the date the election is ordered.
+Per Chapter 286, the election shall be held after the 45th day, and on or before the 60th day after the date the election is ordered.
 However, under the Election Code, Sec.
-41.001©, there is a “blackout” period during which a special election cannot be held within 30 days before or after the date of a general election, a general primary election, or a runoff primary election.
-Districts should contact legal counsel and/or SOS Elections Division to determine correct election date.
+41.001©, there is a “blackout” period during which a special election cannot be held within 30 days before or after a general election, a general primary election, or a runoff primary election.
+Therefore, districts should contact legal counsel and/or SOS Elections Division to determine the correct election date.

 Hospital District Sales and Use Tax

-Hospitals that do not receive an ad valorem tax might implement a higher sales and use tax compared to hospitals that do.
+Hospitals that do not receive an ad valorem tax might implement a higher sales and use tax than hospitals that do.
 To perform a Hospital District Tax Rate Calculation, go here.
-Information on sales and use taxes under either Chapter 286 of the Health & Safety Code or Chapter 285 of the Health & Safety Code are found below:
+Information on sales and use taxes under either Chapter 286 of the Health & Safety Code or Chapter 285 of the Health & Safety Code is found below:

-- If a district imposes a sales and use tax under Chapter 286, the territory added to the district must be located in a county or counties each with a population of 75,000 or less, and the addition of the territory may not result in a combined tax rate by the hospital district and other political subdivisions of this state of more than 2% at any location in the district.
+- Suppose a district imposes a sales and use tax under Chapter 286.
+In this case, the territory added must be located in a county or counties, each with a population of 75,000 or less.
+The addition of the territory may not result in a combined tax rate by the hospital district and other political subdivisions of this state of more than 2% at any location in the district.

 Overview of Expansion/Sales Tax Process under Chapter 285 of H&S Code